Skip to main content

 1a: Admin authentication

-Required for HRIS & ATS.
+Required for HRIS & ATS

-Recommended for 📖 File Storage ACLs and 📖 Ticketing ACLs.
+Recommended for 📖 File Storage ACLs and 📖 Ticketing ACLs

-With admin authentication, Merge pulls all data that the admin has access to, which typically includes most of the data available across an organization—except private files.
+With admin authentication, Merge pulls all data that the admin has access to, which includes most of the data available across an organization—except private files.
 This approach is recommended because:

 • Only a single admin user needs to connect the integration, leading to faster onboarding for entire organizations